-BATMAN – Şerife Oruç, a reporter for Dicle News Agency closed last year by a State of Emergency decree, will remain under detention despite the prosecution failed to adduce any substantial evidence and key witnesses are still expected to appear in court.
-The 2nd Heavy Penal Court of the southeastern city of Batman ruled January 11 to further extend Oruç’s 18 months of detention on charges of “membership to a terrorist organization”.
+BATMAN - Şerife Oruç, a reporter for Dicle News Agency closed last year by a State of Emergency decree, will remain under detention despite the prosecution failed to adduce any substantial evidence and key witnesses are still expected to appear in court.
+The 2nd Heavy Penal Court of the southeastern city of Batman ruled at the end of the third hearing in the case on 11 January to further extend Oruç’s 18 months of detention on charges of “membership to a terrorist organization”.

 The 22-year-old-reporter was arrested on July 3, 2016, in Batman where she was coming to visit relatives along with her cousin, Emrullah Oruç, and the driver of the car stopped by the police, Muzaffer Tunç.
 All three face up to 15 years in prison.
 The next hearing of the trial will be held on March 7.

 Accusations brought by the prosecution are inconsistent and inadequate for justifying long detention, lawyers have said.
 They also criticized law enforcement officers for failing to bring two key witnesses to the court for many months.

 “The only reason for keeping Şerife Oruç under detention is the failure to find those witnesses.
 Extending her detention due to reasons that are beyond her control is contrary to the right to a fair trial,” Şerife Oruç’s lawyer Mesut Aydın told P24.
 “We are dealing with a fabricated case.
 In my opinion, once [police] saw she was an opposition journalist after she was caught, they decided the keep her,” he added.